fieldtrip/website/tutorial/timefrequencyanalysis.md

 ##### Exercise 1

 {% include markup/info %}
-Plot the power with respect to a relative baseline (hint: use cfg.zlim = [0 2.0] and use the cfg.baselinetype option)
+Plot the power with respect to a relative baseline (hint: use `cfg.zlim=[0 2.0]` and use the cfg.baselinetype option)

 How are the responses different?
 Discuss the assumptions behind choosing a relative or absolute baseline
 {% include markup/end %}